msomakpo/recidivism-risk-prediction/README.md

 ## 📊 Overview

-This project builds and compares machine learning models to predict recidivism — the tendency of a convicted criminal to reoffend.
+This project builds and compares machine learning models to predict recidivism and the tendency of a convicted criminal to reoffend.
 The goal is to support better targeting of rehabilitation services and reduce repeated incarceration.

 ---